TULiberalArts/Neuroscience/pages/graduate.md

 Have your English proficiency scores (if required) sent to Temple University electronically by ETS; the Temple University code is 2906.
 The Neuroscience MS program does not require the GRE for admission.

-## The Neuroscience Specialization
+## PhD Specialization in Neuroscience

 ### Graduate Specialization Overview

-In 1998 at Temple University, a university-wide interdisciplinary Program in Neuroscience was approved and funded by the Provost’s Office to facilitate multidisciplinary interactions among faculty interested in neuroscience and to provide a Specialization in Neuroscience both at the graduate and undergraduate levels.
+In 1998 at Temple University, a university-wide [interdisciplinary program in neuroscience](http://www.cla.temple.edu/neuroscience/graduate-specialization/graduate-program/) was approved and funded by the Provost’s Office to facilitate multidisciplinary interactions among faculty interested in neuroscience and to provide a Specialization in Neuroscience both at the graduate and undergraduate levels.
 The graduate program continues to be active.
 A Neuroscience Seminar Series includes Temple University faculty alternating as presenters with neuroscience faculty members invited from other universities.
 To facilitate university-wide participation, lectures alternate between the main and health sciences campuses.
 Students read recent articles by each speaker and meet with the speaker for journal-club style discussions.
 This gives students the opportunity to meet neuroscientists at Temple and from throughout the country.
 The Neuroscience Specialization will be awarded to students in the following departments: Biology, Pharmacology, Physical Therapy, and Psychology.

 Graduate students are admitted to the Program after they have been accepted into a PhD program based on an interest to pursue their research in the neuroscience area.
 Any graduate student in a PhD program at Temple University can participate in the Neuroscience Program.
 Upon successful completion of their departmental and Neuroscience Program requirements, students receive a PhD degree in the discipline represented by their department with a Specialization in Neuroscience